Questions & Answers

-Over the course of the six years that the funds will be added, we will address the three areas included below:
+Over the six years that the funds will be added, we will address the three investment areas included below:

 Strengthen the Physical Safety of Schools and Address the Emotional Needs of Students

-The safety needs of our students are more of a concern than ever before.
+The safety needs of our students are more of a concern now than ever before.
 With that in mind, the Board believes it must continue to address student safety.
-To take care of the students in our community we will:
+To take care of the students in our community, we will:

 - Develop an annual budget item to specifically improve physical safety needs in our schools.
-Items that would be updated each year include the addition of doors, updating door locks, adding or updating cameras, adding shatter-resistant film to windows and glass doors and updating entry doors to schools.
+Items that would be addressed each year include:

 - Provide direct services to students with mental health needs and train staff to identify and assist these students.
-Positions to be added include professionals who would work directly with students, families and staff to address student needs.
-These may include school counselors, social workers and school psychologists.
+Positions to be added include professionals to work directly with students, families and staff to address student needs, such as:

 Maintain Existing Programs and Facilities